tulios/mappersmith/README.md

 #### <a name="using-with-promises"></a> Using with Promises

-To disable the callback API and enable Promises you must turn on the flag `USE_PROMISES`.
+To disable the callback API and enable promises you must turn on the flag `USE_PROMISES`.

 ```javascript
 Mappersmith.Env.USE_PROMISES = true;
 ```

-After that, you can forge your client and assume that every method will return a promise.
+After that, you can __forge__ your client and assume that every method will return a promise.

 ```javascript
 var Client = Mappersmith.forge(manifest);